Baked Ratatouille Casserole

 -

-Slice zucchini, yellow squash, eggplant, tomatoes, and red pepper into thin rounds about 1/8 inch thick using a sharp knife or mandoline.
+Slice the zucchini, yellow squash, eggplant, tomatoes, and red bell pepper into thin, even rounds.

 -